socrabytes/socrabytes.github.io/content/legal/terms-n-conditions/index.md

 To the fullest extent permitted by applicable law:

 - **No Liability for Damages:** In no event shall we be liable for any indirect, incidental, special, consequential, or punitive damages arising out of or related to your use of the Website or Services.
-- **Total Liability:** Our total liability to you for all claims arising from or related to the Website or Services shall not exceed the amount paid by you to us (if any) for accessing the Website.
+- **Total Liability:** Our total liability to you for all claims arising from or related to the Website shall not exceed $0, as no fees are charged for accessing or using the Website.

 ## Disclaimer of Warranties